wilsonify/wilsonify.github.io/content/recipes/BUFFALO PIZZA40.md

 1 Make the pizza dough through step 3.
 While that yeasty beast is rising, make all your toppings and crank up the oven to 475°F. Yeah, your kitchen is going to be hot as  , but you’re getting pizza out of it.
 Fair trade.

 2 Now get that buffalo tempeh going: In a small glass, mix together the flour and vinegar until you get a paste.
 Slowly whisk in that hot sauce and try to minimize the chunks.
-Set that spicy son of a bitch aside.
+Set aside.

 3 Warm up the oil in a large skillet or wok over medium heat.
 Add the crumbled tempeh and onion and sauté that    around until they both look a little golden in some spots, 5 to 7 minutes.
 Add the garlic and then pour over the hot sauce mixture.
 Stir this all around and let it cook for about 1 minute so that the tempeh absorbs a little bit of the sauce, then turn that heat right off.
 Yeah, your whole place smells like hot sauce now.
 YOU’RE  WELCOME.